 is:retweet, is:reply, is:quote, is:verified | Yes (with slight naming differences) | Yes (these are the API v2 names) |

 The biggest casualties for real work are the engagement filters (min_faves, min_retweets, min_replies) and the rich date syntax.
 Without min_faves:, you cannot efficiently surface viral or influential content on the API v2 side.
-You can pull tweets and filter client-side, but on high-volume queries you end up burning your quota on tweets you immediately discard.
-The cost difference compounds fast.
+You can pull tweets and filter client-side, but on high-volume queries you end up burning your quota on tweets you immediately discard, and the cost difference compounds fast.

-Disclosure: Sorsa API is our product.
-We have aimed to keep this comparison strictly factual; the missing-operator list is verifiable against X's own public docs on the day this article was published.
-For a deeper look at migration tradeoffs, see our migration guide from the official X API.
+Disclosure: Sorsa is our product.
+We have kept this comparison strictly factual; the missing-operator list is verifiable against X's own public operator documentation on the day this article was revised.
+For a deeper look at the tradeoffs, see our migration guide from the official X API.

 Keyword, Phrase, and Boolean Logic